Patient-specific modelling, simulation and real-time processing for respiratory diseases: Novel patient-specific structural modelling and simulation processing pipeline of the pulmonary system

 The objective in this field of research is to enable the prediction of gas flow\cite{soni2013large,srivastav2011computational}, gas mixing\cite{hasler2019multi}, heat transfer\cite{karamaoun2018new}, particle deposition\cite{miyawaki2016effect,kolanjiyil2016computationally,kolanjiyil2017computationally,lalas2017substance}, and ventilation distribution \cite{whitfield2018modelling} in the pulmonary system.
 Lung ventilation patterns prediction \cite{pozin2017tree,pozin2018predicted} can provide grounds for performance and fatigue estimation in high-frequency ventilation cases \cite{meyers2019high}, disease severity quantification, such as in asthma, and give insight into drug delivery or even in transfer of harmful particulates.
 Motivated by the recent advances in this field and building upon previous work \cite{lalas2017substance}, we developed an end-to-end approach facilitating pulmonary structural modelling that is based on the definition of the personalized boundary conditions required for fluid dynamics simulations.
-Specifically, in this work we \begin{itemize} \item present an open-source simulation framework that utilizes imaging data to provide patient-based representations of the structural models of the bronchial tree, \item build and extend 1-dimensional graph representations of the bronchial tree, \item generate 3D surface models of extended bronchial tree models appropriate for computational fluid dynamics simulations \item generate probabilistic visualization of airway generations projected on the personalized CT imaging data, \item provide an open-source toolbox in C++ and a graphical user interface integrating modelling functionalities. \end{itemize}
+Specifically, in this work we \begin{itemize} \item present an open-source simulation framework that utilizes imaging data to provide patient-based representations of the structural models of the bronchial tree, \item build and extend 1-dimensional graph representations of the bronchial tree and generate 3D surface models of extended bronchial tree models appropriate for computational fluid dynamics simulations \item generate probabilistic visualization of airway generations projected on the personalized CT imaging data, \item provide an open-source toolbox in C++ and a graphical user interface integrating modelling functionalities. \end{itemize}

 The processing pipeline uses as input CT images and is presented in Figure \ref{fig:pipeline}.
 Airway segmentation is applied to the imaging data to extract a 3D surface mesh and a 1-dimensional representation of the airways.
-We employ the extended 1D graph to visualize probabilistic airway generation labels in the space of the subjects' anatomy as defined by the CT images and generate a 3D surface defining personalized boundary conditions, which can be employed as input for computational fluid dynamics simulations.